4DGB/4dgb-readthedocs/docs/scripts/hic-converter.rst

 * gzip
 * subprocess

-Below is an example conda crate command for installing and setting up the needed python environment
+Below is an example ``conda create`` command for installing and setting up the needed python environment

 .. code-block::